Welcome to the Knowledge Exchange Awards

 Nominations

-Nominations for the 2026 Knowledge Exchange Awards are open now!
+Nominations for the 2026 Knowledge Exchange Awards are now closed.

 Shortlisted nominees are then invited to a gala awards dinner on 15 October 2026, where we will celebrate the achievements of all projects and announce the category winners.